yale-web-technologies/yale-mirador/README.md

 Mirador", which may complicate the asset management.

 ### JavaScript
-"Golden Layout" should be included after "Mirador Core" and before "Yale Mirador" because it depends on jQuery, because "Mirador Core" embeds jQuery in itself, and because "Yale Mirador" depends on it.
+"Golden Layout" should be included after "Yale Core" and before "Yale Extension" because it depends on jQuery, because "Yale Core" embeds jQuery in itself, and because "Yale Extension" depends on it.

 ### Parameters